sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 - Blog post on scheduled upgrades in Monero:
   - <https://www.getmonero.org/2020/09/01/note-scheduled-upgrades.html>
-- Long thread by myself on the details around how Monero hard-forks and what they mean for centralization/decentralization:
+- Long thread on the details around how Monero hard-forks and what they mean for centralization/decentralization:
   - <https://nitter.sethforprivacy.com/sethforprivacy/status/1397543058070200324>

 # Monero mining is centralized